Why it’s worth carrying more than one gadget

 Remember, the iPod was Apple’s first breakthrough portable gadget before the iPhone came along and scooped up all its sales.

 Today, the main reasons you would want to pack a separate digital music player are similar to the arguments for using an e-reader: you’ll be able to listen to your tunes without distractions, and it will give you more battery life while saving your phone’s power cell.

-Apple still sells the iPod Touch too, starting at $200.
+Apple discontinued the iPod Touch earlier this year, but is still offering support and selling them while supplies last.
 It works with Apple Music, Spotify, and every other music app on iOS, while offering access to a whole host of other apps and games as well.